Medial canal fibrosis is characterised by fibrous tissue formation in the medial part of the bony external auditory canal.

 Patients can present with conductive hearing loss, otorrhea and/or a history of chronic otitis.

-- thickened tympanic membrane with edematous and mildly thickened medial medial external auditory canal mucosa
+- a thickened tympanic membrane with edematous and mildly thickened medial external auditory canal mucosa

-- crescentic area of soft tissue thickening overlying the lateral tympanic membrane surface and extending laterally into to fill the medial external auditory canal
+- crescentic area of soft tissue thickening overlying the lateral tympanic membrane surface and extending laterally in to fill the medial external auditory canal

 - no bony erosive changes